Component types and window names

 You often need to retrieve a window's name to make a Finsemble API call referencing the window, e.g., to construct

-for use with LauncherClient.showWindow()
+a windowIdentifier for use with LauncherClient.showWindow() or LinkerClient.linkToChannel().
+There are several

 ways to retrieve this information.